derf/energytrace-util/README.md

 You'll need MSP430 debug stack (libmsp430.so) and the usual things like make and a not too recent gcc (version 8 works fine).
-As building the MSP430 debug stack is a bit difficult at this time, this fork realies on the precompiled libmsp430.so provided by TI in its [MSP430Flasher](http://software-dl.ti.com/msp430/msp430_public_sw/mcu/msp430/MSP430Flasher/latest/index_FDS.html) tool.
+As building the MSP430 debug stack is a bit difficult at this time, this fork relies on the precompiled libmsp430.so provided by TI in its [MSP430Flasher](http://software-dl.ti.com/msp430/msp430_public_sw/mcu/msp430/MSP430Flasher/latest/index_FDS.html) tool.
 The following instructions are known to work with 32-bit MSP430Flasher